sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>symlinks</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A utility which maintains a system's symbolic links
+Short desc    : A utility which maintains a system's symbolic links
 URL          : http://ibiblio.org/pub/Linux/utils/file/
-Лицензия     : Copyright only
+License      : Copyright only
-Описание     : The symlinks utility performs maintenance on symbolic links.
+Descript     : The symlinks utility performs maintenance on symbolic links.
 Symlinks
              : checks for symlink problems, including dangling symlinks which point
              : to nonexistent files.
 Symlinks can also automatically convert
              : absolute symlinks to relative symlinks.